grapeot/cursor_slides/AI-instructions.md

 - **Responsive Containers**: Container elements that adapt to available space
 - **Visual Hierarchy**: Clear heading structure and emphasis on key elements
 - **Progressive Reveals**: Using fragment classes for step-by-step content
+- **Default Styling**: Stick with the default CSS and font sizes unless the user explicitly specifies a need for adjustments.
+This ensures consistent styling across all slides and maintains the intended design language.
+Don't change existing font size inline styles.

 ### 6. Advanced Integration Examples